cvolm/maxforlive/README.md

 Nylon is a chord generator that emulates chord strokes of a guitar.
 Play up to 6 strings per chord, add dynamics by controlling stroke speed, acceleration and velocity, and humanize each stroke with some randomness.

 Features:
-* Control the stroke speed
+* Control the stroke speed...
-* Accelerate or decelerate the stroke speed with exponential or logarithmic curve
+* Accelerate or decelerate the stroke speed with exponential or logarithmic curve...
 * Define the increase or decrease of velocity during a chord
 * Add randomness to humanize strokes
 * Visual representation of chord settings